What Causes Leaky Gut? + What To Eat & Avoid To Help Manage It, From Experts

 Bone broth (or collagen)

 The gelatin in bone broth protects the mucosal lining of the digestive tract and helps aid in the digestion of nutrients.
 Some research suggests collagen peptides may have a similar benefit.
 Bone broth is also a rich source of glutamine, an amino acid that's a preferred source of energy for the cells of the small bowel, along with other immune cells.
-It's also been shown to regulate intestinal permeability.
+It's also been shown to regulate intestinal permeability13.

 If you're looking for a plant-based alternative, galangal broth (a traditional Chinese medicine remedy) may also support the gut.